Numerical computations of geometric ergodicity for stochastic dynamics: Preliminary

-We call \eqref{proc_coup_ineq} the {\it coupling inequality}.
-A coupling $({\bm X}, {\bm Y})$ is said to be an {\it optimal coupling} if the equality in \eqref{proc_coup_ineq} is achieved.
-Besides, a coupling $({\bm X}, {\bm Y})$ is said to be a {\it Markov coupling} if $({\bm X}, {\bm Y})$ is a Markov process on $E\times E.$ A Markov coupling $({\bm X}, {\bm Y})$ is further called {\it irreducible} if it is $\pi\times\pi$-irreducible, where $\pi$ in the unique invariant probability measure of ${\bm X}$ and ${\bm Y}.$

-In the present paper, we estimate the rate of geometric ergodicity from below via \eqref{proc_coup_ineq}.
-However, in practice, we cannot compute the coupling time for all initial values.
-Therefore, some theoretical arguments are necessary to extend the result from one initial value to almost all initial values.
-The following lemma plays a such role that enable us to extend the finiteness of moment generating function of the coupling time from one pair of initial values to $\pi\times \pi$-almost every pairs of initial values.
+The inequality \eqref{proc_coup_ineq} is the well-known {\it coupling inequality}.
+A coupling $({\bm X}, {\bm Y})$ is said to be {\it optimal} if the equality in \eqref{proc_coup_ineq} is achieved for any $t>0$.
+In the present paper, we numerically estimate the rate of geometric ergodicity of ${\bm X}$ (or ${\bm Y}$) via \eqref{proc_coup_ineq}.
+In practice, it is unrealistic to compute the coupling times for all initial values.
+Instead, we will develop some theoretical arguments that enable us to extend the result from one initial value to almost all initial values.